Understanding the Effects of Goal Sanctification and Prayer on the Virtues of Gratitude, Generosity, and Thrift

 - It may be that prayer imbues an activity with deeper significance such that it exaggerates the effects of the activity.
 In this case, we would expect praying about daily hassles to result in even larger decreases in gratitude than merely listing hassles.

 Finally, the act of praying may automatically activate a grateful framework, such that even when praying about daily hassles, the person feels more thankful after praying.
-Dr. Sarah Schnitker and student researcher, Kelsey Richardson analyzed data from 196 college undergraduates, finding that participants in the prayer condition experienced a decrease in negative affect, and participants in the prayer condition who also exerted high effort demonstrated gains in gratitude, positive affect, and hope.
+Former associate professor of psychology at the Thrive Center, Sarah Schnitker and student researcher, Kelsey Richardson analyzed data from 196 college undergraduates, finding that participants in the prayer condition experienced a decrease in negative affect, and participants in the prayer condition who also exerted high effort demonstrated gains in gratitude, positive affect, and hope.
 The following publication has been submitted regarding the findings from this study:

 Part 2: Thrifty Behaviors and Beliefs: Construct and Scale Development